dbousque/BinaryHeap/README.md

   - ```size()``` : number of objects on the heap
   - ```isEmpty()```

-The objects put on the heap must be Comparable (you have to implement a compareTo method in your object class), here is a simple example :
+The objects put on the heap must be Comparable :
 ```
 public class SearchNode implements Comparable<SearchNode>
 {